OPM, OMB Nominees Pledge to Review Data Privacy

-Scott Kupor, President Donald Trump’s nominee to lead the Office of Personnel Management (OPM), and Eric Ueland, the nominee for deputy director for management (DDM) at the Office of Management and Budget (OMB), both told lawmakers today that, if confirmed, each will make a data privacy a priority.
+Scott Kupor, President Donald Trump’s nominee to lead the Office of Personnel Management (OPM), and Eric Ueland, the nominee for deputy director for management (DDM) at the Office of Management and Budget (OMB), both told lawmakers today that, if confirmed, each will make data privacy a priority.

 During a joint confirmation hearing on Thursday before the Senate Committee on Homeland Security and Governmental Affairs, the nominees pledged to review data privacy and cybersecurity practices.